arnavwinner/ML_Project/README.md

 For Phase-1 we added 15 classes from course CS550 (different persons) pictures for our models to train on them.
 Here is the Github Link -
 	https://github.com/arnavwinner/ML_Project.git

+ ## Final Phase

+Objectives of the `Final Phase`

+ 1. Extracting faces from a group image.
+ 2. Classifying each face based on the available dataset.